-Most Westerners are not used to sitting on the floor, however, in Japan sitting upright on the floor is common in many situations.
+Sitting upright on the floor is common in many situations in Japan.
 For example, meals are traditionally held on a tatami floor around a low table.
 Sitting on the floor is also customary during the tea ceremony and other traditional events.

 The most important guest sits on the honored seat (kamiza) which is located farthest from the entrance.
-If there is a tokonoma in the room, the guest should be seated in front of it.
+In Japanese-style rooms with an alcove (tokonoma), the honored guest should be seated in front of the alcove, with his or her back towards the alcove.
 The host or least important person is supposed to sit next to the entrance (shimoza).